-The science of reproductive medicine is constantly evolving in the realms of infertility treatment.
-But with the guidance of Mexico’s knowledgeable clinical staff, you can choose the most effective infertility treatment that will help make way for a new life.
-Many doctors and IVF experts in Mexico recommend frozen embryo transfer method for patients who wish to avoid the discomfort and inconvenience of ovulation induction and egg retrieval, as well as their accompanying high-priced fees.
+The science of reproductive medicine is constantly evolving in the realms of fertility treatment.
+With the guidance of Mexico’s knowledgeable IVF clinics, you can choose the most effective fertility treatment that will help make way for a new life.
+Many fertility specialists, including IVF experts in Puerto Vallarta recommend frozen embryo transfer method for patients who wish to avoid the discomfort and inconvenience of ovulation induction and egg retrieval, as well as their accompanying high-priced fees.

-Embryos from in vitro fertilization treatments can be frozen for use in later treatments or donated to other infertile couples with embryo donation.
+Embryos from IVF treatment in Mexico can be frozen for use in later treatments or donated to other infertile couples with embryo donation.
 Cryopreservation stores the embryos in liquid nitrogen.
 A Frozen Embryo Transfer Cycle or embryo freezing in Mexico is the process of thawing a previously frozen embryo and implanting it into a woman’s uterus to successfully establish pregnancy.
 IVF treatment using cryopreserved embryos follows the same procedure as newly fertilize embryos.

 Once the uterine lining has been prepared, the frozen embryos are thawed and placed into the uterus.
 The embryo donation recipient continues to take estrogen and progesterone until a pregnancy test is done.
 If she is pregnant, she continues both the estrogen and progesterone until the 11th week of pregnancy.

 If a woman has regular, ovulatory menstrual cycles, a frozen embryo transfer can be performed without the use of hormone preparation.